Refridgerating/SimpleESR/README.md

 This project is at an early stage — we’re starting from the basics and will expand features over time.

 ## Features (so far)
-- Load ESR data files (e.g., Bruker CSV export).
+- Load ESR data files (e.g., Bruker CSV export)
-- Display raw spectra.
+- Display raw spectra
-- Basic plotting and inspection tools.
+- Basic plotting and inspection tools
+- Improved graphing functionality for publishable graphs
-- Simple GUI for selecting a data file to plot.
+- Simple GUI for selecting a data file to plot
-- Measure ΔH_pp and FWHM.
+- Measure ΔH_pp and FWHM
+- Baseline correction for data refinement
 - Lorentzian fit for individual peaks
-- Baseline correction for data refinement
+- Voigt fit in the works
 - Trace integration, get absorption spectrum for absorption area analysis
-- g-factor calculation from H_res, and metadata
+- g-factor calculation from H_res, and metadata (Requires multiple angular dependent spectra)
-- gyromagnetic ratio from calculated g-factor
+- gyromagnetic ratio from calculated g-factor (Requires multiple angular dependent spectra)
+- Batch processing for multiple files
+- Compare spectra of multiple files

 ## Requirements
 - Python 3.10+